teamforage/forage-android-sdk/README.md

 ```

 The `paymentRef` will be used to determine if it's a capture from EBT Cash or EBT SNAP.
 You'll need to handle a single or two payments in your implementation.
+You can also make two calls two ForageSDK.capturePayment to capture both payments with a single action and then process the two responses to determine what will be shown to the user.

 ## The ForageApiResponse sealed class